mdn/content/files/en-us/glossary/state_machine/index.md

 There are two types of basic state machines:

 - deterministic finite state machine
   - : This kind allows only one possible transition for any allowed input.
-This is like the "if" {{Glossary("statement")}} in that `if x == true then doThis else doThat` is not possible.
+This is like the "if" {{Glossary("statement")}} in that `if x then doThis else doThat` is not possible.
 The computer must perform _one_ of the two options.
 - non-deterministic finite state machine
   - : Given some state, an input can lead to more than one different state.